Chronic/Pain Conditions >> Multiple Sclerosis

 Understanding the difference between true MS and heavy metal toxicity is prudent before beginning any medication as a treatment for MS, especially if you do not have true MS.

 Discuss with Dr. Huntoon if you are suffering with true MS or if you exhibit Heavy Metal Toxicity.
-This can be determined in the office on your initial visit with Dr. Huntoon and if you do have heavy metals, he can discuss the specifics of what is involved with removing them from your system.
+This can be determined in the office on your initial visit with Dr. Huntoon.
+If you do have heavy metals, he can discuss the specifics of what is involved with removing them from your system.
 The longer you wait and the more medical treatment you receive for MS, that is not really MS, the longer the road back to health will be.

 The outcome varies, and is hard to predict.
 Although the disorder is chronic and incurable, life expectancy can be normal or almost normal.
 Most people with conditions that mimic MS continue to walk and function at work with minimal disability for 20 or more years.